Aleppo: Syrian regime forces seize most of old city

 Hundreds of exhausted Syrians pushing carts and carrying suitcases and plastic bags filled with their life's possessions waited Wednesday morning for buses to take them from eastern to western Aleppo.

-Some who spoke to CNN at the main Maysaloon crossing described appalling conditions in eastern Aleppo in recent days and their terror over the airstrikes.
+Some who spoke to CNN in the Agheour area, by the main Maysaloon crossing, described appalling conditions -- days gripped by hunger and fear of airstrikes.

-A CNN crew saw 25 people cross in 20 minutes, with more coming all the time, while others waited for buses.
+A CNN crew saw 25 people cross on foot in 20 minutes, with more coming all the time, while others waited for buses to the town of Jibreen, on the southeastern outskirts of Aleppo, where many of those fleeing are being housed.

 A Syrian commander told CNN that more than 2,000 people had passed through the Maysaloon crossing point since 10 Tuesday night.